-To calculate the demographic scores for people in the community area we used the U.S. Census Bureau's American Community Survey data for people over the age of 65 on race, income, and education levels within the community area zip codes.
-We calculated each score using the total population counts and the levels of income and education and proportions of race for each zip code.
-We attenuated the contribution of all zip codes beyond the point at which 50% of a hospital's patients had come.
+To calculate the demographic scores for people in the community area we used the 2019 five-year estimates from the U.S. Census Bureau's American Community Survey data for people over the age of 65 on race, income, and education levels within the community area ZCTAs.
+We calculated each score using the total population counts and the levels of income and education and proportions of race for each ZCTA.
+We weighted the demographic contributions of ZCTAs to the community area by distance to the hospital, and the ZCTA area within the community area (for ZCTAs that overlapped with the travel time boundary).

-We created the hospital score by using the Census zip code demographic data of the actual patients, weighted by contribution to the total hospital's patients, and without a distance attenuation.
+We created the hospital score by using the ZCTA demographic data of the patients' ZCTAs.
 We then compared the community area score to the hospital score: a ratio for income and education levels, and a score summarizing the differences between the racial group populations.
 We combined these three values for the overall inclusivity score.